nicslabdev/proximityattacks/README.md

 # Proximity attacks

-This repository contains a framework for reasoning about abstract and practical proximity attacks against mobile targets.
+This repository contains a framework written in pyhon for reasoning about abstract and practical proximity attacks against mobile targets.

+The `bounds` folder contains code to calculate bounds on the number of queries an attacker needs to locate a random walk victim moving in one and two dimensionsional search spaces.
+The `strategies` folder contains the code to calculate the effort of practical (contrained) attacker strategies for synthetic and real-word data (T-Drive dataset).

 ### Acknowledgements